cstkennedy/cs330-examples/ReviewSessions.md

      container interface as a case study.
     - Examples 1 through 7 were the focus.
-    - Example 8 served to motivate the need for the Big-3 and, based on the data-structure, a formal iterator implemention.
+    - Example 8 served to motivate the need for the Big-3 and, based on the data-structure, a formal iterator implementation.
 This will be the focal point for Review 03.

   The recording of the Review Session is available [here](https://youtu.be/KyNKnNI53rI).